 It wasn't long though before the family really did arrive at their destination, the Sky Bison of Tenzin's family finally touching down on the White Lotus grounds.
 No sooner did it, did Tenzin's two daughters slide down the sky bison's tail on air scooters, the technique their grandfather had conceived when he was not much older then them.

-Tenzin approached his mother as she came to him, raising one hand in a formal greeting as his daughters took to clinging to his sides.
+Tenzin approached his mother as she came to him, raising one hand in a formal greeting as his daughters took to clinging to his sides as though to let go would be to plummet into an abyss.

 Katara nodded and tugged at Ikki and Jinora to encourage them to let go of their father.
 No sooner were they convinced to let go did Ikki hop over her grandmother's head and float to the ground, speeding away the second she landed completely.